Shadowspaz/NIAutoclicker/README.md

 Alt + = -- Change click speed

+(Version number is shown in the "Change Click Speed" window)

 While it's running, minimizing the window will, in most cases, cause the application to lag severely.
 I don't know if it's something I can fix, or if it's a result of sending clicks to a minimized window, but as a solution, just leave the window open in the background.